EthanHao/EthanHao.github.io/_posts/2017-06-12-C++ Remove Temporaries.markdown

 Operator *=				(c *= b)
 V Destructor			(c destrctor)

-as we can see from the comparion, we save one destrctor and one default constructor in *= operator;
+as we can see from the comparsion, we save one destrctor and one default constructor in *= operator;
-so that is why we get the best performance from *= rather than *
+so that is why we get the best performance from *= rather than * .